LALIGA, Bundesliga, Eredivisie and Women’s Super League on ESPN networks this weekend

 *Subject to change

-Bundesliga: 1.
-FC St. Paul vs. Hamburger on Friday on the ESPN App
+On Saturday at 12:30 p.m.
+ET on ESPN+, league-leading FC Bayern München, led by a triad of goal-scoring forwards – Harry Kane (21 goals), Michael Olise (11), and Luis Dias (9) – visit Hamburger SV in one of the Bundesliga’s key Matchday 19 games.

-Local rivals FC St. Pauli and Hamburger SV face off in the Hamburg derby live on ESPN+ Friday at 2:30 p.m.
-ET, in English and Spanish– one of Germany’s most passionate matchups.
+Borussia Dortmund hosts 1.
+FC Heidenheim in a key Bundesliga clash live on ESPN+ Sunday at 11:30 a.m.
+ET, as both teams fight for crucial points in the race for the top of the table.

-Goal Arena – Bundesliga Konferenz: Saturday’s whip-around Goal Arena – Bundesliga Konferenz on ESPN+ beginning at 9:30 a.m.
-ET, includes live look-ins at FC Bayern München vs. FC Augsburg, 1.
-FC Heidenheim 1846 vs. RB Leipzig, 1.
-FSV Mainz 05 vs. VfL Wolfsburg, Bayer 04 Leverkusen vs. SV Werder Bremen and Eintracht Frankfurt vs. TSG Hoffenheim.
+Goal Arena – Bundesliga Konferenz: Saturday’s whip-around Goal Arena – Bundesliga Konferenz on ESPN+ beginning at 9:20 a.m.
+ET, includes live look-ins at Eintracht Frankfurt vs. Bayer 04 Leverkusen, SV Werder Bremen vs. Borussia Mönchengladbach, TSG Hoffenheim vs. 1.
+FC Union Berlin, FC Augsburg vs. FC St. Pauli and 1.
+FSV Mainz 05 vs. RB Leipzig.

 |Date